Bamzy911/ICTPROJECT/README.md

 Personal Portfolio Explanation

 This project is a personal portfolio website built using HTML, CSS, and JavaScript.
-It's a simple and clean webpage meant to showcase your personal information, skills, and provide access to your resume.
+It's a simple and clean webpage meant to showcase my personal information, skills, and provide access to your resume.
 Below is a full breakdown of how everything works.

 ---